pnuehrenberg/vassi/docs/source/4_import_data.rst

         print(f"{identifier}: {type(sampleable)}")

 .. hint::
-    Groups can be initialized with a dictionary of :code:`Trajectory` objects, where the keys can be either :code:`str` or :code:`int`.
-Alternatively, you can pass a list of :code:`Trajectory` objects, in which case the indices are used as identifiers.
+    Groups can be initialized with a dictionary of :class:`~vassi.data_structures.trajectory.Trajectory` objects, where the keys can be either :code:`str` or :code:`int`.
+Alternatively, you can pass a list of :class:`~vassi.data_structures.trajectory.Trajectory` objects, in which case the indices are used as identifiers.
     When initializing a group, data validation is performed to ensure that all trajectories are sorted and complete, otherwise an error will be raised.

 3. Adding behavioral annotations
 --------------------------------

-The package also implements the :code:`Dataset` class, which provides a further level of nesting to comprise multiple groups.
-All dataset types (:code:`Individual`, :code:`Dyad`, :code:`Group`, :code:`Dataset`) can be annotated with behavioral intervals.
+The package also implements the :class:`~vassi.dataset.types.dataset.Dataset` class, which provides a further level of nesting to comprise multiple groups.
+All dataset types (:class:`~vassi.dataset.types.individual.Individual`, :class:`~vassi.dataset.types.dyad.Dyad`, :class:`~vassi.dataset.types.group.Group`, :class:`~vassi.dataset.types.dataset.Dataset`) can be annotated with behavioral intervals.
-These annotations can be added as :code:`pandas.DataFrame`, with different column requirements depending on the dataset type.
+These annotations can be added as :class:`~pandas.DataFrame`, with different column requirements depending on the dataset type.

 .. jupyter-execute::